Sergey Karjakin: 2021

 In July–August 2021, Karjakin competed in the Chess World Cup 2021.
 In round five, Karjakin defeated French GM Maxime Vachier-Lagrave in the rapid tiebreaker after drawing the classical games.
 He then knocked out US GM Sam Shankland in the quarterfinals and eliminated Russian GM Vladimir Fedoseev in the semifinals to qualify for the Candidates Tournament 2022.
 Eventually, Karjakin lost to Polish GM Jan-Krzysztof Duda in the finals to finish second.

 Karjakin criticised Daniil Dubov for serving as a second for Magnus Carlsen in the World Chess Championship 2021 against Ian Nepomniachtchi.
 This was also criticised by Sergei Shipov, who along with Karjakin said that Dubov should not have helped a non-Russian in a match against a fellow Russian.
 Dubov responded that he considered it to be a match between two individuals and counter-argued that working with Carlsen would improve his chess and hence help the Russian team.

-26–28 December 2021, Karjakin participated in the 2021 FIDE World Rapid Championship, where he ended up in 11th place with 9/13 points after tiebreaks.
+From 26–28 December 2021, Karjakin participated in the 2021 FIDE World Rapid Championship, where he ended up in 11th place with 9/13 points after tiebreaks.

-2022
+2022–present

-From 13 to 19 January 2022, Karjakin competed in the Tata Steel Chess Tournament 2022.
-He finished with a score of 7/13, leaving him tied for fifth place.
-Controversy arose among spectators after the tenth round when Karjakin and Carlsen drew by three-fold repetition after 16 moves in 18 minutes.
-Some spectators derided Karjakin's decision to enter a drawn line of the Berlin Defence, driven by a movement within the chess community to avoid hasty draws.
-However, Carlsen was the initiator of the opening, and in order for Karjakin to avoid drawish lines, he would have to play riskily against the World Champion.
-After the game, Karjakin tweeted "#drawmagnus #saynoto2900" and, in another tweet, posted pictures of identical games that Carlsen played with the caption "Learned some tricks from the World Champion..."
+In January 2022, he competed in the Tata Steel Chess Tournament 2022, where he finished tied for fifth with a score of 7/13.
+Controversy arose among spectators after the tenth round when Karjakin and Carlsen drew by three-fold repetition after 16 moves in 20 minutes, with Karjakin's deciding to enter a drawn line of the Berlin Defence.
+After the game, Karjakin tweeted "#drawmagnus #saynoto2900".